aapatel8/Devops-HW1.2/README.md

 # CSC519-HW1.2

 * mainDO.js - nodejs script to create/setup Digital Ocean instance
-	* CHANGE - the ssh_key id passed in when creating a droplet is now an environment variable and no longer hardcoded.
+	* CHANGE (not in demo) - the ssh_key id passed in when creating a droplet is now an environment variable and no longer hardcoded
 * mainAWS.js - nodejs script to create/setup AWS instance
 * playbookDO.yml - ansible playbook to configure Digital Ocean instance to run Coffeemaker
 * playbookAWS.yml - ansible playbook to configure AWS to run Coffeemaker